 Shropshire ➚, a small county of England bordering Wales is one of the most geologically diverse areas for its size in the world.
 There is a fairly continuous record of rocks ranging from 650 to 170 Million years ago.
 It was located in a coastal area up to the end of Silurian and many of the deposits were marine, thereafter swamp and desert rocks were deposited.
 Over this long period of time Shropshire has experienced ice ages, tropical, desert and equatorial conditions.
 During the Silurian, Southern England was in the process of migrating steadily North, (it was near the South Pole 500 million years ago) to its present northern latitude of 53° North.

-This great diversity has interested geologists from the days of the Victorian pioneers of geological study.
+The great diversity in this small area has interested geologists from the earliest days of the Victorian pioneers.